5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

        id1(Pin Complex XY) ---->|Direct Connection|id5(((Output X)))
 	```

-**NOTE**: Whether or not a signal traverses more than one Mixer Node depends on the Codec design.
+**NOTE**: Whether or not a signal traverses more than one Mixer Node depends on a Codec's design.
 What's important is to list all the "stations" a signal passes from the Pin Complex Node to the desired Output!

 #### Routing Examples from ALC269